What is Employer Branding? Why is it important?

 What is an Employer Brand?

 Your Employer Brand is how you are perceived as an employer by potential candidates, existing employees and former employees.
-A strong Employer Brand results on average in more relevant applications, faster recruitment, reduced recruitment costs and lower staff turnover.
-A weak Employer Brand, on the other hand, can make it difficult to fill vacancies - which often contributes to increased workloads for existing staff, turning down assignments or failing to expand.
+A strong Employer Brand results on average in:

 What is Employer Branding?

-But what does Employer Branding really mean?
+But what does Employer Branding mean?
 And why is it so important?
-Employer branding means that you actively work to be perceived as an attractive employer by potential candidates, existing employees and former employees.
+Employer branding means that you actively work to be perceived as an attractive employer by potential candidates, existing employees, and former employees.

 "I like to think of it as an Employer Branding machine, where Employer Branding is the actual machine, your EVP is the material you feed into the machine and your Employer Brand is the end product.
 The better the EVP you feed into the Employer Branding machine, the stronger your Employer Brand will be." - Amy Dyvelcrona, Employer Branding and Job Advertising Specialist at We Select.